ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 1. What if the primary crashes?
 Now we have a whole load of issues:
     * If a backup now has to take over the role of the primary, data will have been lost because whichever backup takes over will be out of sync
     * We've already sent an acknowledgement to the client saying that their write was successful, yet when the backup takes over, the client's data will be missing.
-    * The client will be able to detect the missing data, and will go saddened by all the trust issues this creates...
+    * The client will be able to detect the missing data, and will go away deeply saddened by all the trust issues this has created...

 ***Q:***&nbsp;&nbsp; So why doesn't the primary just wait for the partition to heal?
 ***A:***&nbsp;&nbsp; Because this might take an arbitrarily large amount of time, or never happen.